Fees and Insurance

 Do you take insurance?

 The Anxiety and Trauma Clinic of Atlanta is considered an out-of-network provider for insurance companies, and is not in-network for any insurance company.
 Treatment is considered fee-for-service, and payment is expected at the time of service.
 If you would like to use your out-of-network insurance benefits, you will be provided with monthly invoices ("superbills") to submit to insurance so that you can seek partial reimbursement for the costs of treatment.
 Many people find that their out-of-network benefits cover a substantial portion of treatment costs.
 Most FSA and HSA cards can be used to pay fees for therapy, as well.
+Using one of these cards can mean substantial savings in terms of your taxes at the end of the year.

 Each insurance plan is quite different in how their out-of-network benefits work, so you are encouraged to contact your insurance company if you are planning to use these benefits.
 We can't guarantee that your insurance will cover our services.